 Xylome awarded a USDA SBIR grant to improve aquaculture

-July 1, 2022 – The USDA SBIR program, administered by NIFA, awarded Xylome a grant to produce low cost omega-3 polyunsaturated fatty acids from yeast to improve the nutritional quality of aquaculture raised fish.
+July 1, 2022 – The USDA SBIR program, administered by NIFA, awarded Xylome an SBIR Phase I grant to produce low cost omega-3 polyunsaturated fatty acids from yeast to improve the nutritional quality of aquaculture raised fish.

 Xylome in the news: The Irreplaceable

 June 23, 2022 – London Review of Books • Bee Wilson